Opiate Drugs - Opioids vs Opiates – What’s The Difference?

 This explains why drug addicts continue to take drugs even when they are greatly suffering as a result.

-Not only does an addicted individual usually suffer from dependence and tolerance through repeated use, but they also suffer from a mental craving and obsession for the drug rewards that is beyond their control.
+Not only does an addicted individual usually suffer from dependence and tolerance through repeated use, but they also suffer from a mental craving and obsession for the drug rewards that are beyond their control.
 (6)

-The compulsive and obsessive aspect of opiate addiction is what kills so many.
+The compulsive and obsessive aspect of addiction is what kills so many.
 They become powerless to stop and stay stopped and will usually chase the drug to the gates of institutions, prisons, insanity or death.

 Characteristics of Opiate Addiction

-● Obsessing over getting and taking opiates
+• Obsessing over getting and taking opioids

-● Withdrawing from family, friends and loved ones to avoid being challenged
+• Withdrawing from family, friends, and loved ones to avoid being challenged

-● Frequent intoxication from opiate abuse
+• Frequent intoxication from opioid abuse

-● You have suffered negative consequences as a result of your drug taking
+• You have suffered negative consequences as a result of your drug-taking

-● Someone close to you has expressed concern that you have a problem
+• Someone close to you has expressed concern that you have a problem thought of living without opioids terrifies you

 What Causes Opioid Addiction?